Christchurch City Libraries: Council control

 Under a new librarian, Ron O'Reilly, (1951–1968), the sheaf catalogue was transferred to a card system.
 The library became free in 1952, although a modest charge was retained for some popular books.

 The book stock expanded rapidly, and new services became available for the first time.
 In 1953, the library began purchasing prints and original works of art for loan.
-This collection now includes original works by some of New Zealand's best known contemporary painters, including Colin McCahon, Sir Tosswill Woolaston, Rita Angus and Doris Lusk.
+This collection now includes original works by some of New Zealand's best known contemporary painters, including Colin McCahon, Toss Woollaston, Rita Angus and Doris Lusk.

 In 1942, Dr. J.C.
 Bradshaw had bequeathed 600 volumes of music manuscripts to the library.
 Under O'Reilly this collection was expanded, and in 1955 the library began purchasing and lending recordings, a collection that is now an outstanding catalogue of serious music.

 The dramatic expansion of services and stock required extensive alterations to the buildings.
 A floor was added to the old Reference Library and the New Zealand room was opened in 1956.
 A bindery was opened in 1952 to repair existing stock and stiffen new books and periodicals.

 To supplement the collections of existing volunteer suburban libraries the Suburban Extension Division was started in 1958.
 The first branch library, at Spreydon, was opened in 1971, and has since been followed by branches at New Brighton, Papanui, Shirley and a mobile library.
-A further branch is planned for Linwood to complete the suburban network.
+A further branch was planned for Linwood to complete the suburban network.

 Following O'Reilly's departure in 1968 services continued to expand under his successor John Stringleman.
 The stock has grown to nearly 400,000 books, used by over 90,000 registered borrowers.
 Subject areas include Children's, Social Sciences and Humanities, Commerce, Science and Technology, and a fine New Zealand collection.

 New services continued into the 1970s.
 Paperbacks were introduced in 1973, along with a housebound readers' service (Storyline) and a collection of books for adult new readers.
 SATIS, a technical information service for business firms, was begun in 1977 as a cooperative venture between Government and city.